 4

-Post to both profiles simultaneously.
-VojVoj handles the mechanics — both profiles, both audiences, split earnings.
+Post free content to both profiles simultaneously.
+VojVoj handles the mechanics — both profiles, both discovery feeds, tips split automatically.
 Your job is making something worth watching.
 The platform handles everything after that.

 "One collaboration done right introduces you to an entirely new audience — people who already trust the creator they found you through."